-Many satellites are currently in operation and some of them have the capability of observing the frequency band 406-406.1 MHz in terms of noise measurements.
-Geostationary MSG-1 MSG-2 and MSG-3 meteorological satellites carry on-board 406 MHz transponders, which allowed the computation of radio noise levels in this band.
-The GALILEO constellation is currently in deployment and will offer additional capability at 406 MHz
+Several noise measurements have been conducted using all the three space components.
+The measurements of the 406-406.1 MHz band must be carefully examined, as Cospas Sarsat has a general concern on the reception and processing of weak distress signals, in certain areas caused by an increase of noise especially in the Europe and Asia.

-Current analysis of observations show that over certain years, this noise (measured in the 406-406.1 MHz band) has increased by 15 to 20 dB.
-Measurements performed at 406 MHz have shown that the noise level is especially high over Europe and also confirms the concern in part of Asia.
-This noise issue in UHF band addresses the frequency range between 390 MHz and 420 MHz might be caused by the operation of terrestrial systems deployed in many countries.
-Observations performed at 401-402 MHz (due to the ADCS – Advanced Data Collection System - instrument embarked on Metop-A satellite) have shown that the noise was increasing in the same range (around 15 to 20 dB) mainly above the same areas.
-The level of noise roughly equals –190 dBW/Hz which is 20 dB above the interference level of –210 dBW/Hz.
-The measurements of the 406-406.1 MHz band must be carefully examined, as Cospas Sarsat has a general concern on the reception and processing of weak distress signals, in certain areas, caused by an increase of noise in the Europe and Asia.
+Analysis of observations show that over certain years, this noise (measured in the 406-406.1 MHz band) has increased by 15 to 20 dB above the permissible interference level in Europe and Asia.
+This noise might be caused by terrestrial systems deployed in many countries and transmitting in the frequency ranges between 390 MHz to 406 MHz and from 406.1 MHz to 420 MHz.Geostationary MSG-1 MSG-2 and MSG-3 meteorological satellites carry on-board 406 MHz transponders, which allowed the computation of radio noise levels in this band.
+The GALILEO, GLONASS and GPS constellations will offer additional capability at 406 MHz.

-The noise measurements provide a rationale as to why ITU-R is studying to ensure that distress signals can continue to be detected and successfully processed by the Cospas-Sarsat system.

-Recommendation ITU-R M.1478-2 provides the latest protection requirements for the various types of instruments mounted on board operational satellites receiving EPIRB signals in the frequency band 406-406.1 MHz against both broadband out-of-band emissions and narrowband spurious emissions.
+Observations performed with GLONASS and GALILEO confirm the presence of noise providing additional evidence of emissions near the 406-406.1 MHz band potentially causing harmful interference in the 406.0-406.1 MHz band, further justifying the need for technical and regulatory studies, and ensuring that distress signals can continue to be detected and successfully processed by the Cospas-Sarsat system.Recommendation ITU-R M.1478-2 provides the latest protection requirements for the various types of instruments mounted on board operational satellites receiving EPIRB signals in the frequency band 406-406.1 MHz against both broadband out-of-band emissions and narrowband spurious emissions.
 This Recommendation should be the technical basis of all further calculation concerning the protection of the frequency band 406-406.1 MHz.
-This recommendation is under revision as the characteristics and the 406-406.1 MHz protection criteria of the Search-And-Rescue Repeaters on board the GALILEO satellites are added in a separate annex.
+This recommendation is under revision (to be approved next SG4) and is supposed to contain most of the characteristics and the 406-406.1 MHz protection criteria of the Search-And-Rescue Repeaters/Processors on board the three space segments.
 Taking into account the larger footprints of MEO satellites, it is of the utmost importance to make sure that the instruments at 406 MHz that will be in operation will be able to process all kinds of beacons, even those transmitted in challenging situations and therefore having quite low levels.

 Technical studies are needed to adequately address the consequence of aggregate emissions from a large number of transmitters operating in adjacent bands and the consequent risk to space receivers intended to detect low-power distress-beacon transmissions.
 Emissions in adjacent bands, if not adequately controlled, could raise the level of noise captured by the Cospas-Sarsat systems and hinder their abilities to detect and/or relay signal from beacons.
 One goal of these studies is to indicate what should be the most appropriate regulatory regime.

-The working document towards preliminary report developed within ITU-R WP 4C provides the permissible levels of interference for both narrow band emissions and wide band emissions, for the three categories of the space segment of the Cospas-Sarsat system: LEO (NOAA, METOP satellites), MEO (GALILEO) and GSO (MSG).
+The preliminary draft new Report developed within ITU-R WP 4C provides the permissible levels of interference for both narrow band emissions and wide band emissions, for the three categories of the space segment of the Cospas-Sarsat system: LEO (NOAA, METOP satellites), MEO (GALILEO, GLONASS) and GSO (MSG).